The power of local connections

 Throughout the program, we’ll get in touch with you when a need arises.
 However, from time to time your company may be deemed unsuitable for a given opportunity or commodity.

-Changing your business plan can help you be reconsidered for future opportunities.
-Examples include investing in and/or improving the capabilities of your business; forming a mutually beneficial partnership with another supplier; or becoming a sub-contractor of a prime.
+Changing your business plan could help you to be reconsidered for future opportunities.
+Examples include investing in and/or improving the capabilities of your business, forming a mutually beneficial partnership with another supplier; or becoming a sub-contractor of a prime.

-6 – What is involved in becoming a “pre-qualified’ supplier and what is the process?
+5 – What is involved in becoming a ‘pre-qualified’ supplier and what is the process?

 Naval Group representatives may then visit your premises in order to better understand your company’s capabilities.

-9 – The Naval Group procurement team mentioned a need for design software from 2018 onwards.
-What type of tools are required?
+7 – The Naval Group Procurement team mentioned a need for design software from 2018 onwards.
+What types of tools are required?

 At various stages during the project, you’ll be required to have CAD, CFD, visualisation, integration of inventory and scheduling tools.
-If you have capability that you believe may be of interest to us, please register your company via the Industry Capability Network.
+If you have capability that you believe may be of interest to us, please register your company via the ICN.

 Our design process takes into account what we call Technology Readiness Levels.

-For younger companies offering interesting technologies, we’ll set a roadmap with the relevant stakeholders (including universities, SMEs, peers, Naval Group and Commonwealth of Australia experts) to ascertain whether the business is mature enough to meet the Program’s requirements.
+For younger companies offering interesting technologies, a roadmap can be set with the relevant stakeholders (including universities, SMEs, peers, Naval Group and Commonwealth of Australia experts) to ascertain whether the business is mature enough to meet the Program’s requirements.